-7. Is there a mechanism in place for community members to report gang activity involving school age youth to local schools?
-If so, please describe the procedure (data collection).

-Community members can report activity to our schools and schools will complete the needed paperwork.
+- 7. Is there a mechanism in place for community members to report gang activity involving school age youth to local schools?
+If so, please describe the procedure (data collection). - The Bullying/Harassment Intimidation Form is also available online from the district website. - The District App includes a local tip line accessible not only to students but any stakeholder. - The Safe Schools Maryland app tip line is a second avenue that can be used by anyone to report unsafe gang-like behavior. - Being in a rural community, stakeholders will often call in reports directly to our schools or student services office and we complete the paperwork.

-8. Do you feel that gang related issues and similar destructive or illegal behavior have increased, decreased, or remained the same as the previous school year?

-It has remained the same - we have few issues in Kent County.
-We communicate with local and state police at our security meetings held twice per year.

-9. Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.

-If you see that other counties are using something more effective, we could definitely use more resources/curriculum.
-Technical assistance from MSDE regarding student training and education is always appreciated.
+- 8. Do you feel that gang related issues and similar destructive or illegal behavior have increased, decreased, or remained the same as the previous school year?
+It has remained the same we have few issues in Kent County.
+We communicate with local and state police at our security meetings held twice per year. - 9.
+Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
+We used to have regular updates from the Maryland State Police on gang activity in our region.
+This has not taken place for years.
+I wonder if MSDE could help facilitate regional meetings around this type of crime and activity.
+Many of us in rural districts are ignorant as to the signs.
+MSDE has coordinated the Md Human Trafficking Task Force to present at meetings and I think something similar would be beneficial from the Gang Task Force in Maryland.